Walk for Hunger: History

 The first Walk was held in 1969 by a group of activists from the Paulist Center, led by Patrick Hughes.
 An estimated 2,000 people walked and raised $26,000 to help fund two hunger projects.
 At the 2009 Walk for Hunger, 44,000 people came to the Boston Common to raise millions for the hungry.
 The 20-mile pledge Walk attracted over 1,000 religious organizations, as well as 1,200 corporate teams, 1,200 schools, 2,000 volunteers, and 700 friends and family groups who all came together to help feed hungry people in Massachusetts.

 The 20-mile Walk occurs annually on the first Sunday in May and weaves through Boston, Brookline, Newton, Watertown and Cambridge, and includes entertainment and free snacks along the way.
 The 45th annual Walk for Hunger took place on Sunday, May 5, 2013.
 In 2016 the course was shortened from 20 miles to 10 due to cost and security concerns.

 In 2020 and 2021, the Walk was converted to a "virtual" event because of the COVID-19 pandemic.
+The walk returned in 2023 with a further shortened 3 mile loop.
+The shorter route was selected citing accessibility and improving fundraising efficiency.